ppy/osu-wiki/news/2024/2024-12-03-midnight-moment-art-contest.md

 ---
 layout: post
 title: Midnight Moment Art Contest
-date: 2024-12-03 12:00:00 +0000
+date: 2024-12-03 13:00:00 +0000
 ---

-What better way to prepare for the new year than sharing cozy nocturnal moments with friends?
+What better way to prepare for the New Year than sharing cozy late-night moments with friends?

 ![](/wiki/shared/news/2024-12-03-midnight-moment-art-contest/banner.jpg)

-The dawn of a new year is calling for all osu! art extraordinaires to come together and flex their artistic prowess through our beloved osu! mascots!
+The dawn of a New Year is calling for all osu! art extraordinaires to come together and flex their artistic prowess!

 Lock in your drawing tools and get ready to...

 **Draw any of the osu! (or community) mascots sharing a moment on a winter night!**

+While this is our "New Year" theme, you may have correctly surmised that it's not strictly limited the associated festivities.
+Any scene of candid winter night will net you points.
+If sunny springtime flower fields come to mind, you have travelled too far into the future.

 In case you're still gathering ideas, here's a few to get the flow flowing: